futtta/autoptimize/readme.txt

 = Where is the "look only in head" option? =

 While "look only in head" still works, it is now (since Autoptimize 2.0.0) no longer visible on the settings-page if it is not active.
 As long as the option is active (for JS or CSS), it will however remain visible until you deactivate it.
-If you're comfortable with PHP, there however still are filters available to keep on using "look only in head".
+If you're comfortable with PHP, there still are filters available to keep on using "look only in head".

 = So should I aggregate inline CSS/ JS? =